adfinis/adsy-trainings/Docker_Workshop/2001_basics/modul_basics_2001_03_handson.md

 # Docker Hands On

-## Pull a docker image
+## Pull a Docker image

 Pull the centos image from Docker Hub

-## Pull a docker image
+## Pull a Docker image

 Pull the centos image from Docker Hub

     docker pull centos

-## Pull a docker image with a tag
+## Pull a Docker image with a tag

 Pull the centos image with the tag 7 from Docker Hub

-## Pull a docker image with a tag
+## Pull a Docker image with a tag

 Pull the centos image with the tag 7 from Docker Hub

     docker pull centos:7

-## Run a command in a docker image
+## Run a command in a Docker image

 Show the CentOS release of the centos image

-## Run a command in a docker image
+## Run a command in a Docker image

 Show the CentOS release of the centos image

     docker run centos cat /etc/redhat-release

-## Run a command in a docker image
+## Run a command in a Docker image

 Show the CentOS release of the centos image with the tag 7

-## Run a command in a docker image
+## Run a command in a Docker image

 Show the CentOS release of the centos image with the tag 7

     docker run centos:7 cat /etc/redhat-release

-## Run a interactive shell in a docker image
+## Run a interactive shell in a Docker image

 Run a interactive shell in the centos image

-## Run a interactive shell in a docker image
+## Run a interactive shell in a Docker image

 Run a interactive shell in the centos image